Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Conclusion

 \section{Conclusion}

-We have introduced a specialized ODE model designed to capture the dynamics of IPPGD methods, demonstrating a particular efficacy.
+We have introduced a specialized ODE model designed to capture the dynamics of {inexact preconditioned projected gradient descent (IPPGD) methods}, demonstrating a particular efficacy.
 Discretization of this ODE not only recovers the original IPPGD method \eqref{PPGD0} but also yields a faster alternative.
-A delicate and novel Lyapunov function is designed to address the complexities of inexactness and variable preconditioning metrics—ensuring independence from the variable metric and effectively managing deviations from the constraint set.
-The Strong Lyapunov Property is rigorously proved at both continuous and discrete levels under this general framework.
-Furthermore, our theoretical and numerical analyses reveal that IPPGD outperforms PGD, IPPGDv and IPPGDv-$\tau$ outperform IPPGD.
+A delicate and novel Lyapunov function is designed to address the complexities of inexactness and variable preconditioning metrics, {ensuring} independence from the variable metric and effectively managing deviations from the constraint set. \RGI{The strong Lyapunov property} is rigorously proved at both the continuous and discrete levels under this general framework.
+Furthermore, our theoretical and numerical analyses reveal that IPPGD outperforms PGD, IPPGDv and IPPGDv-$\tau$ outperform IPPGD. \RGI{The current analysis is restricted to affine constraint sets.
+An important direction for future research is to extend the theory to nonlinear constraints or more general manifolds \cite{1981Botsaris,2021GaoSonAbsilStykel,2023Boumal,2020HuLiuWenYuan,2009ShikhmanStein}.
+However, we emphasize that projections onto manifolds introduce significant analytical challenges.}